Kalanithi Maran

 Kalanithi Maran (born 24 July 1964) is an Indian billionaire media proprietor.
 He is the founder and chairman of Sun Group, one of India's largest media conglomerates.
-He owns multiple television channels, newspapers, weeklies, FM radio stations, DTH services, a movie production house (Sun Pictures) and 2 cricket teams (Sunrisers Hyderabad in the Indian Premier League and Sunrisers Eastern Cape in South Africa T20 League).
+He owns multiple television channels, newspapers, weeklies, FM radio stations, DTH services, a movie production house (Sun Pictures), and three cricket team franchises: Sunrisers Hyderabad in the Indian Premier League, Sunrisers Eastern Cape in the SA20 League in South Africa and Sunrisers Leeds in The Hundred in England.
 He also held a major share in the Indian airline SpiceJet from 2010 to 2015.

+Maran won Young Businessman awards from CNBC and Ernst & Young, and Forbes magazine named him the "Television king of southern India".
+As of November 2025, his net worth is US$2.57 billion.

+Early life

+Maran was born to former Union Minister Murasoli Maran in Chennai on 24 July 1964.
+He is the grand-nephew of former Tamil Nadu chief minister M. Karunanidhi.

+Maran attended the Don Bosco Matriculation Higher Secondary School and continued his education through Loyola College, Chennai.
+To finish his formal education, he traveled to the United States, earning his MBA from the University of Scranton.
+Maran was fascinated by the number of television channels available there, whereas India still had only one due to the Doordarshan monopoly.